jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 When displaying the comments, we need to consider the displaying order of the comments.
 The rules are:

 1. existing comments: comments which are included in the json file are existing comments.
 And when displaying existing comments, a parent comment should be displayed (i.e., printed to the output file) before its children comments are displayed (i.e., printed to the output file).
-Two children comments who have the same parent should stay in the order as they are in the json file.
+Two children comments which have the same parent should stay in the order as they are in the json file.
 For example, both A and B are existing commens, if comment A appears in line 1 of the json file, and comment B appears in line 4 of the json file, then comment A should be displayed (i.e., printed to the output file) before comment B is displayed (i.e., printed to the output file).
+Also, two comments which are both a response to the original video, should stay in the same order as they appear in the json file.
 2. newly added comments: for newly added comments, a parent comment should be displayed (i.e., printed to the output file) before its children comments are displayed (i.e., printed to the output file).
-Two children comments who have the same parent should stay in the same order as they are in the input2.txt file.
+Two children comments who have the same parent should stay in the same order as they are in **the second input file**.
+3. if a newly added comment is a reply to an existing comment, then it should be displayed right below that existing comment.
+4. if a newly added comment is a response to the original video, then this newly added comment should be displayed at the very bottom; in other words, it should be displayed after all existing comments are displayed.
+5. if two newly added comments, let's say A and B, both are responses to the original video, then both A and B should be displayed at the very bottom; but the order between A and B themselves, should stay the same as they appear in **the second input file**.

+To summerize the rules, in this homework, no sorting is needed.

 ## Program Requirements & Submission Details